jakemcc/jakemccrary.com/source/_posts/2014-12-07-effective-code-reviews-with-an-entirely-remote-team.markdown

 ### The Code Review Process

-#### Step 1: Select code to review
+#### Step 1: Select the code to review

 Typically we do this between a week and two weeks before the code review.
-Here we identify the code we want to review and create a two hour meeting on a Friday at the end of day.
+Here we identify the code we want to review and create a two-hour meeting on a Friday at the end of day.

-Doing the code reviews late on a Friday plays a critical part in the code review process.
-It is a good time for unwinding before the weekend.
-Code reviewers grab their beverage of choice and we hang out in a video conference in a relaxed environment.
-I don't think I've met a developer that doesn't like talking about how to make code better and this end of week meeting allows us to finish the week feeling like we were part of something that results in cleaner code.
-It is a great way to end a week.
+Having the meeting late on Friday helps create a relaxed environment.
+The review becomes a time to unwind, enjoy a beverage of choice, and talk about code.
+I haven't met a developer that doesn't enjoy discussing how to make code better and this lets everyone finish the week doing just that.
+The code review becomes an uplifting way to finish a week.

 #### Step 2: Open the code review